Santo Tomas Internment Camp: Arrival of the American Army

 The Santo Tomas internees began to hear news of American military action near the Philippines in August 1944.
 Clandestine radios in the camp enabled them to keep track of major events.
 On September 21 came the first American air raid in the Manila area.
 American forces invaded the Philippine Island of Leyte on October 20, 1944, and advanced on Japanese forces occupying other islands in the country.
 American airplanes began to bomb Manila on a daily basis.

 On December 23, 1944, the Japanese arrested Grinnell and three other camp leaders for unknown reasons.
 Speculation was that they were arrested because they were in contact with Filipino soldiers and guerrilla resistance forces and the "Miss U" spy network.
 On January 5, the four men were removed from the camp by Japanese military police.
 Their fate was unknown until February when their bodies were found.
 They had been executed.

 The U.S. rushed to liberate the prisoner of war and internee camps in the Philippines due to a common belief that the Japanese would massacre all their prisoners, military and civilian.
 A small American force pushed rapidly forward and, on February 3, 1945, at 8:40 p.m., internees heard the sound of tanks, grenades, and rifle fire near the front wall of Santo Tomas.
+The lead element jeep carried guerilla leader, Capt.
+Manuel Colayco along with Lt.
+Diosdado Guytingco, who guided the American forces to the internment camp.
+A Japanese defender flung a grenade under the jeep, injuring its occupants.
+Capt.
+Colayco died of his wounds a week later.
 Five American tanks from the 44th Tank Battalion broke through the fence of the compound.
 The Japanese soldiers took refuge in the large, three-story Education Building, taking 200 internees hostage, including internee leader Earl Carroll, and interpreter Ernest Stanley.
 Carroll and Stanley were ordered to accompany several Japanese soldiers to a meeting with American forces to negotiate a safe passage for the Japanese out of Santo Tomas in exchange for a release of their 200 hostages.
 During the meeting between the Americans, Filipinos and Japanese, a Japanese officer named Abiko reached into a pouch on his back, apparently for a hand grenade, and an American soldier shot and wounded him.
 Abiko was especially hated by the internees.
 He was carried away by a mob of enraged internees, kicked and slashed with knives, and thrown out of a hospital bed onto the floor.
 He died a few hours later.